Options for taxing main residence capital gains

 This report examines the scale of rising property wealth across Britain, who has gained most from it, what the consequences are, and why these gains should be part of the debate on how to raise tax revenues.

 The report finds:

-- House prince increases have not been evenly distributed.
-They have benefitted existing home-owners, and particularly those who were fortunate to buy in the late 90s and early 00s.
-The least wealthy third of households have gained less than a £1,000 on average, compared to an average gain of £174,000 for the wealthiest ten per cent.
+- House price increases have not been evenly distributed.
+They have benefitted existing homeowners, and particularly those who were fortunate to buy in the late 90s and early 00s.
+The least wealthy third of households have gained less than a £1,000 on average, compared to an average gain of £174,000 for the wealthiest ten percent.

 - Households headed by someone aged 60+ have seen the biggest windfalls – at around £80,000 on average – compared to an average of less than £20,000 for those under 40 years of age.

 The report calls for:

 - Extending the scope of Capital Gains Tax to primary residences with a 28 percent rate on all housing capital gains built up over the past 20 years.
 This could raise around £11bn a year, with owners required to pay nothing until they exit home ownership or pass away.
 Setting a £50,000 allowance would mean close to half of estates not having to pay any tax, while still raising £6bn a year.